hanrick2000/blog/programming/bugs/How to Avoid NullPointerException in Java.md

+---
+description: How to create a custom "Page Not Found" to promote posts and maintain our own custom redirects in Blogger.
+---

 #### Check Null
 - Check Method Arguments for null early and throw exception (IllegalArgumentException) with meaningful error message
   - `Objects.requireNonNull(arg, "arg must not be null");`{.java}